Last updated on .

 Palm Beach

 Palm Beach is where you’ll find all the high-rise resorts and lots of shops and restaurants.
-It’s a crowded area where we found everything to be overpriced, so we didn’t spend more than an hour there.
+It’s the most crowded area of Noord where we found everything to be overpriced, so we didn’t spend more than an hour there.
 We stayed just a few minutes away by car but only went to the heart of Palm Beach for lunch.
 If you’re looking for advice on what to see or do in Palm Beach, this definitely isn’t the right website for you.
 Sorry!

 High-rise resorts on Palm Beach in Noord, Aruba